December 5, 2022

 October 17, 2022

 Everybody has foot pain from time to time, right?
-Surely it must be normal to experience foot pain that comes and goes at the end of a long day or while walking?
+Surely it must be normal to experience foot pain that comes and goes?
+Especially at the end of a long day or whilst walking?

-Quite the contrary --- your feet should not hurt at all, and it's a common misconception that foot pain is "normal."
+Foot pain, therefore, is not normal.
 If you were free from foot conditions, you wouldn't be experiencing nagging pain that subsides only to flare up later.

-Whether it's a pain in the top of the foot, heel pain, or ball of the foot pain, some common issues can interrupt your day by reappearing when you thought you were feeling better.
+Whether it's a pain in the top of the foot, heel pain, or ball of the foot pain, some common sites of foot pain can interrupt your day by reappearing when you thought you were feeling better.
 And even though they may not be as severe as conditions that cause constant discomfort and foot pain, you'll be glad you sought treatment in the long run.

 Furthermore, many foot issues get worse if you choose to ignore them.
 So pain that comes and goes now may stick around all day long in the future.

-Let's look at what may be causing your foot pain to fade and return.
+Let's look at the common causes of foot pain to fade and return.

-5 Reasons Why Foot Pain Comes and Goes
+The 5 Common Causes Of Foot Pain That Comes and Goes

 Plantar Fasciitis